Last revised: August 8, 2020

 RoCa: Isaiah 44:6-8; Romans 8:26-27; Matthew 13:24-43

-In 2014, I am continuing to reflect on the Gospel Reading, even past the time of preaching it.
-One thing that has struck me this time around is how the Second Reading might aid an interpretation of this parable:
+One thing that has struck me in recent years is how the Second Reading might aid an interpretation of this parable:

 The master let an enemy sow suffering into the good creation, with the hope and expectation that it would be sorted out in the harvest.
 One day all suffering will be gathered up and done away with.
 Until then, trying to sort the good from the bad only adds to the suffering.

-This latter point in amplified by Mimetic Theory, especially when complemented by Richard Rohr‘s understanding of Contemplative Spirituality as an unthinking of dualistic thinking.
-(See his recent book Silent Compassion.)
-The parable could also be read, in fact, as portraying the results of our fall into sin in terms of the dualistic thinking that comes from the knowledge of good and evil.
-The serpent sowed the weed of dualistic thinking.
+This latter point is amplified by Mimetic Theory, especially when complemented by Richard Rohr‘s understanding of Contemplative Spirituality as an un-thinking (verb not adjective) of dualistic thinking.
+(See his book Silent Compassion.)
+The parable could also be read, in fact, as portraying the results of our fall into sin in terms of the dualistic thinking that comes from the Knowledge of Good and Evil (Gen 2:17; 3:1-7).
+The serpent sowed the weeds of dualistic thinking.
 God created us in God’s image, as creatures who are able to experience the Oneness of all creation in imitation of God’s loving desire.
-But instead we bit the apple of catching desire from our fellow creatures in ways that lead to the dualistic thinking of judging everything good or evil.
+But instead we bit the apple of catching desire from our fellow creatures in ways that lead to the dualistic thinking of judging everything in terms of good or evil.
 We’ve bitten the apple of trying to sort the wheat from the weeds before the harvest of God’s love, and it destroys that which is good, too.
 What the enemy has sown is chiefly the desire to sort wheat and weeds that itself becomes the number one reason for suffering.
 The creation longs for the children of God to get their act together.
 We need to learn to pray in the Spirit — the kind of prayer that teachers like Rohr are helping to revive — so that things work together for good (Rom.
 8:26-30).

-But this reading only deals with parable itself in vs. 24-30.
-The interpretation which Jesus offers in response to his disciples query is a whole other ballgame.
-I see no slight-of-hand ways to read verses 36-43a as anything other than standard apocalyptic thinking that deeply imbibes in dualistic thinking.
+Do we now dare to deal with the allegorical reading?
+The interpretation which Jesus offers in response to his disciples query appears to undo this reading.
+It seemingly offers nothing other than standard apocalyptic thinking that deeply imbibes in dualistic thinking.
 What can we make of that?
 I see three options:

-- Jesus himself subscribed to such dualistic thinking and so the reading we suggested above is simply wrong.
+- Jesus himself subscribed to such dualistic thinking and so the reading of the parable we suggested above is simply wrong.
 Obviously, this is the least attractive option.

 - Matthew has gotten it wrong and added a later allegorical interpretation that basically undoes what the original parable was meant to do.
 To accept this option prompts questions about how much else Matthew has gotten wrong in his Gospel.
 Do we discount him, for example, every time he throws in his favorite line about “weeping and gnashing of teeth”?
 (Matthew uses this phrase six times: Matt 8:12; 13:42, 50; 22:13; 24:51; 25:30.
 Luke uses it once at 13:28, which is closest to Matthew’s first instance in 8:12.
 Was this a phrase from Q that Matthew chose to repeat five subsequent times?)

-This third option might be an example of James Alison’s more general reading of the parables (see the references to James Alison’s work on Matthew last week) as examples of being able to read them in two ways (borrowing Girard’s angle on Shakespeare throughout his book A Theater of Envy).
+So, first of all, this third option might be an example of James Alison’s more general reading of the parables (see the references to James Alison’s work on Matthew last week) as examples of being able to read them in two ways, borrowing Girard’s angle on Shakespeare throughout his book A Theater of Envy.
 Jesus speaks to two audiences.
-In the instance of this parable he gives a more clear indication of its meaning; and then the explanation is offered in a clever way that might be interpreted both in terms of the decisive, violent judgment of conventional human culture and its subversion from within by God’s Culture (“kingdom”).
+In the instance of the original parable he gives a more clear indication of its meaning; and then the explanation is offered in a clever way that might be interpreted both in terms of the decisive, violent judgment of conventional human culture and its subversion from within by God’s Culture (“kingdom”).

-We crave bloody sacrifice; God gives us mercy.
+In anticipating the harvest, we crave bloody sacrifice of those we deem enemies; the cross shows us that God will instead give us mercy.
 Matthew’s Jesus has already told us twice, quoting Hosea 6:6 (“For I desire steadfast love and not sacrifice, the knowledge of God rather than burnt offerings”):

 The typical Girardian handling is represented by Alison‘s notion of subverting from within the apocalyptic imagination into the eschatological imagination of Jesus, pruned of its violence in relation to God.
-There are still the violent images there, because humankind is violent, but God is progressively distanced from that violence.
-The vision of God’s judgment moves toward seeing God hand us over to the consequences of our own violent reciprocity, one which God breaks and begins to subvert from within in the Cross and Resurrection of Christ.
+There are still the violent images in the allegorical explanation because humankind is violent, but God is progressively being distanced by Jesus’s overall message from that violence.
+The vision of God’s judgment moves toward seeing God hand us over to the consequences of our own violent reciprocity, one which God breaks and begins to subvert from within through the Cross and Resurrection of Christ.
 In commenting, for example, on one of the parables in Matthew 13 that follows the parable of the wheat and weeds, Alison says,

-Isnt the Parable of the Wheat and Weeds also very much a parable of how to live in the here and now?
-(Link to an excerpt of this whole section on “The Preaching of the Kingdom.”)
+Isn’t the Parable of the Wheat and Weeds also very much a parable of how to live in the here and now?
+(See the wider section from Raising Abel on “The Preaching of the Kingdom.”)

-I would propose that Matthew adds to Mark not only a second expounding on the opacity of parables (Matthew 13:34-35 is unique to Matthew) but also a second perfectly good parable to which Jesus gives what can be read as either a horribly “B-movie” explanation or, for those who understand the parable, the subversion from within of that conventional human drama.
-The Parable of the Wheat and Weeds would seem to clearly say, ‘Don’t fall to the temptation of playing ‘us vs. them’ games; it only gets people harmed or killed.
+Matthew is amplifying Mark’s parables in Mark 4 by adding two things: (1) a second expounding on the opacity of parables in Matthew 13:34-35 (unique to Matthew and containing the title Girard chose for his magnum opus Things Hidden since the Foundation of the World), which adds to what comes between the Parable of the Sower and its interpretation (Matt 13:10-17 and its parallel in Mark 4:10-12); but also (2) another pairing of a good parable with Jesus later giving an explanation that can be read akin to a predictable “B-movie” or, for those who understand the parable, the subversion from within of the conventional and predictable human drama.
+The Parable of the Wheat and Weeds would seem to clearly say, “Don’t fall to the temptation of playing ‘us vs. them’ games; it only gets people harmed or killed.”
 And the explanation seems to give the hearer the ‘us vs. them’ game right back in dramatic form (with a weeping and gnashing of teeth for the bad guys, no less) — with only what is normally seen as an eccentric reading holding the possibility of subversion.
-But it is the reading seen through the lens of Christian revelation, the cross, where the Messiah has let himself become one of them.
+But it is the reading seen through the lens of Christian revelation, the cross, where the Messiah has let himself become one of Them.

 In other words, the point of these things being hidden from us is that we cannot possibly have our eyes opened to look at something so terrible about ourselves unless we are already forgiven for it.
-Perhaps, it is the kind of interpretation that only becomes completely clear to us with the advent, through the work of the Paraclete, of a Christian anthropology, the kind of anthropology which has eluded us until anthropology itself was ready to be invented.
-Now that it’s invented, we can finally have the anthropology revealed in Christ more fully revealed to us as anthropology.
+Perhaps, it is the kind of interpretation that only becomes completely clear to us with the advent, through the work of the Paraclete, of a Christian anthropology, the kind of anthropology which has eluded us until anthropology itself was ready to be invented within the scientific approach to knowledge — a knowledge which itself seeks to know simply what is, rather than continuing to bite from the apple of the Tree of Knowledge of Good and Evil.
+Now that scientific knowledge is part of our human journey, we can finally have the anthropology revealed in Christ more fully revealed to us as anthropology.
 We can begin to more consistently make the true distinction between human violence and divine grace.

 1. Tony Bartlett, the sixth study in a series on Second Isaiah (on 43:14-44:8).
 These studies are among the finest examples of how Mimetic Theory is a key to opening the revelation of Scripture.